rnmy/tp/docs/UserGuide.md

 Shows a list of all students that the TA is in-charge of.

-You may navigate to the Students tab to view the full list of students.
+You may click on the Students tab to view the full list of students.

 Format: `list`